BrettMayson/HEMTT/book/commands/launch.md

 </pre>

 `hemtt launch` is used to build and launch a dev version of your mod.
 It will run the [`hemtt dev`](dev.md) command internally after a few checks, options are passed to the `dev` command.

+You can chain multiple configurations together, and they will be overlayed from left to right.
+Any arrays will be concatenated, and any duplicate keys will be overridden.

 ## Configuration